Robust semi-parametric signal detection in particle physics with classifiers decorrelated via optimal transport: Methods

-Usually, researchers do not know the background distribution.
-Hence, one might be tempted to replace $T(F_n,B)$ in the test \cref{eq:known_background_test} by the estimate $T(F_n,\hat{B})$ where $\hat{B}$ is the plug-in estimator of the background obtained from a separate sample.
-However, the error term introduced by such replacement is not asymptotically negligible; see Appendix \ref{sec:replace_background}.
-Fundamentally, this is due to the fact that the efficient estimator is robust to infinitesimal perturbations of the signal in the signal region rather than perturbations of the background.
-A natural next step is to consider the case where the background is parametric in \cref{eq:model}.
-That is, $b = b_\gamma \st \gamma \in \mathbb{R}^K $.
-To avoid the data on the signal region severely affecting the estimation of the background, a natural idea is to fit the background using only observations in the control region.
-This intuition leads to the maximum likelihood estimator that censors the signal region where $\ell(m,\lambda,\gamma)= I(m \in \Sr)\cdot\log\left((1-\lambda)\cdot B_\gamma(\Sr)+\lambda\right) + I(m\in \Cr)\cdot \log\left((1-\lambda)\cdot b_\gamma(m)\right)$ The following lemma shows that this estimator is efficient when using a parametric background.
-The proof and the definition of $\tau_\lambda(F_n)$ are deferred to Appendix \ref{sec:efficient_estimator_parametric_background} \begin{restatable}{lemma}{EfficientEstimatorParametricBackground} Under the model in \cref{eq:model} with a parametric background, the censored MLE estimator in \cref{eq:censored_mle} is efficient and induces an asymptotic $\alpha$-level test \end{restatable} Although the censored MLE does not provide a closed-form solution for $\gamma_*(F_n)$, looking at the first order optimality condition for the signal strength reveals that the efficient estimator is analogous to \cref{eq:efficient_estimator} but using the estimated parametric background $ \lambda_*(F_n) = 1 - F_n(\Cr)/B_{\gamma_*(F_n)}(\Cr) $.
+A natural next step is to assume a parametric background in \eqref{eq:model}, that is, $b = b_\gamma$ where $\gamma \in \mathbb{R}^K$.
+To prevent data from the signal region from biasing the background estimate, we fit the background using only observations from the control region.
+This leads to a censored maximum likelihood estimator: where $\ell(m,\lambda,\gamma)= I(m \in \Sr)\cdot\log\left((1-\lambda)\cdot B_\gamma(\Sr)+\lambda\right) + I(m\in \Cr)\cdot \log\left((1-\lambda)\cdot b_\gamma(m)\right)$.
+The following lemma shows that $(\gamma_*(F_n),\lambda_*(F_n))$ is the efficient estimator of $(\gamma_*(F),\lambda_*(F))$.
+The proof and the definition of $\tau_\lambda(F_n)$ appear in Appendix~\ref{sec:efficient_estimator_parametric_background}. \begin{restatable}{lemma}{EfficientEstimatorParametricBackground} Under the model \eqref{eq:model} with a parametric background, the censored MLE estimator \eqref{eq:censored_mle} is efficient for $\lambda \in (0,1)$ and $B_\gamma(\Cr)>0$.
+Furthermore, the following test: is an asymptotically valid test at level $\alpha$ for $\lambda \in [0,1)$ and $B_\gamma(\Cr)>0$. \end{restatable} Although the censored MLE does not provide a closed-form solution for $\gamma_*(F_n)$, looking at the first order optimality condition for the signal strength reveals that the efficient estimator is analogous to \eqref{eq:efficient_estimator} but using the estimated parametric background $ \lambda_*(F_n) = 1 - F_n(\Cr)/B_{\gamma_*(F_n)}(\Cr) $.
 Since the background is estimated from the data, there is a trade-off with respect to the size of the signal region.
 A small signal region can lead to part of the signal leaking into the control region, biasing the estimation of the background and ultimately biasing the signal strength estimator $\lambda_*(F_n)$.
 Conversely, a large signal region protects against the contamination of the control region, but it increases the variance of the background estimator due to reducing the amount of data in the control region in addition to making it harder to interpolate the background in the signal region.
 This, in turn, increases the variance of $\lambda_*(F_n)$.
 In both situations, the test based on $\lambda_*(F_n)$ remains valid, but it loses power, i.e., it requires more observations to detect the signal.
 Finally, it is worth noting that the censored MLE is equivalent to maximizing the conditional likelihood over the control region and extending it into the signal region, see Appendix \ref{sec:conditional_MLE}.